functional-insomniac/Gasket60/Case/README.md

 For the 3D Printed version, it uses a [Unified Daughterboard](https://github.com/ai03-2725/Unified-Daughterboard).
 The non-JST 3D printed version is not tested for alignment.

-The printed version also has a JST cable hider if you want to use that.
+The printed version also has a JST cable hider if you want to use that.(Not Tested)